More immigrants face deportation: What due process are they owed?

 What does due process mean?

 Legal experts say due process boils down to providing notice of accusations and giving people the opportunity to be heard in their own defense.
-The Constitution’s Fourteenth Amendment guards against depriving “any person of life, liberty, or property, without due process of law.”
+The Constitution’s 14th Amendment guards against depriving “any person of life, liberty, or property, without due process of law.”

 Just as in the Fifth Amendment, lawyers note the use of “person” – not citizen.